dhansel/TerminalUSB/README.md

 The new software can be applied as a firmware update to the Terminal.
 Just follow [Geoff's instructions](http://geoffg.net/Downloads/Terminal/Terminal_V1.3_UPGRADE.zip) from his V1.3 firmware update, When loading the HEX file, use [this](https://raw.githubusercontent.com/dhansel/TerminalUSB/master/TerminalUSB_V1.3_UPGRADE.hex) instead of the HEX file in Geoff's archive.
+It is always possible to revert the Terminal to the original state by (re-)applying Geoff's original V1.3 update.

 ## Keyboard Compatibility